 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull thought, not only for the person who goes to jail, but also that person’s family, friends, and loved ones.
-The goal of this guide is to give you information that you need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful thought, not only for the person who goes to jail, but also that person’s family, friends, and loved ones.
+The goal of this guide is to give you information that you need to make the process less stressful.
 If you have questions, feel free to ask it, and also any comments or tips that would be a benefit to other people in the same situation would be much appreciated.

 Randolph County Jail

 Huntsville, MO 65259